NNPDF/pineappl/docs/installation.md

     .. | sh -s -- --version 0.6.0-alpha.18

+After the installation the script will check whether certain environment variables are set correctly and will complain if this is not the case.
+Read and follow the instructions of the script.

 ### From source

 If you want to build the CAPI from source instead, you first need to